-• The MMU recommends that PJM explicitly state its policy on the use of transmission penalty factors including: the level of the penalty factors; the triggers for the use of the penalty factors; the appropriate line ratings to trigger the use of penalty factors; the allowed duration of the violation; the use of constraint relaxation logic; and when the transmission penalty factors will be used to set the shadow price.
+the triggers for the use of the penalty factors; the appropriate line ratings to trigger the use of penalty factors; the allowed duration of the violation; the use of constraint relaxation logic; and when the transmission penalty factors will be used to set the shadow price.
 (Priority: Medium.
 First reported 2015.
 Status: Partially adopted.)

 - The MMU recommends that PJM routinely review all transmission facility ratings and any changes to those ratings to ensure that the normal, emergency and load dump ratings used in modeling the transmission system are accurate and reflect standard ratings practice.
 (Priority: Low.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that PJM update the outage impact studies, the reliability analyses used in RPM for capacity deliverability, and the reliability analyses used in RTEP for transmission upgrades to be consistent with the more conservative emergency operations (post contingency load dump limit exceedance analysis) in the energy market that were implemented in June 2013.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM include in the tariff or appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that all buses with a net withdrawal be treated as load for purposes of calculating load and load-weighted LMP.
-The MMU recommends that during hours when a load bus shows a net injection, the energy injection be treated as generation, not negative load, for purposes of calculating generation and load-weighted LMP.
+Status: Not adopted.) - The MMU recommends that all buses with a net withdrawal be treated as load for purposes of calculating load and load-weighted LMP, even if the MW are settled to the generator.
+The MMU recommends that during hours when a load bus shows a net injection, the energy injection be treated as generation, not negative load, for purposes of calculating generation and load-weighted LMP, even if the injection MW are settled to the load serving entity.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
-(Priority: Low.
-First reported 2013.
-Status: Partially adopted.) - The MMU recommends that PJM increase the interaction of outage and operational restrictions data submitted by Market Participants via eDART/ eGADs and offer data submitted via Markets Gateway.
-(Priority: Low.
-First reported 2017.
 Status: Not adopted.)